devJSQ/binary-tree-project/README.md

 # Binary tree

 ### Objective
-In this project, our objective is to understand how to build the binary tree.
+This project aims to understand how to build the binary tree.

 ### Problem
 Create a binary tree for computer storage as below (Figure 1):